tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/package_generator_templates/README_designer.md

 Note that all these functions **have to** be defined with a unique input parameter (named here `context`).
 That variable is a dictionary that will contain all the attributes values provided by the `User` in its specification file.
 These add-on functions must follow that structure to enable their automatic call during the code generation process.

+### Template directory

+The Template folder contains the skeleton of all files that will be deployed into the generated files.

+All files are generated once, unless his name contains the string `node`.
+In that case, the file will be generated for each node defined by the user.
+The filename is then adjusted by replacing the string `node` with the node name.

+####  Template file

+A template file can be related to any language.
+Each line of the template is reproduced, unless a specific instruction tag is encountered.

+The instruction tags are of the form:

+* `{ifinterface}`: the following lines are inserted only if at least one instance of `interface` is defined by the `Developer`.
+* `{forallinterface}`: the following lines are generated for each of the instance of the `interface` in the `Developer` spec.

+Here, `interface` refers to _any_ of the interfaces.
+These code are generated automatically based on all fields of `node_interface` in file `dictionnary.yaml`.